West Orange High School (Florida): 1970s

-All academic classrooms were housed within an innovative floorplan design, with each of the three circular wings arranged and interconnected in the shape of a triangle.
+All academic classrooms were housed within an innovative floor plan design, with each of the three circular wings arranged and interconnected in the shape of a triangle.
 New to Central Florida high schools at the time, all classrooms and common areas were located within one contiguous building complex so that the weather did not affect the school day.
 The lunchroom "commons," as well as the library media center and auditorium, were designed to be located centrally within the complex.
 The band room, gym, and industrial arts wings, as well as the science building, were located along the periphery of the complex.
 Designed in the aftermath of the 1973 energy crisis, the architectural design also called for a minimum of windows to maximize energy efficiency, as the building was 100% air-conditioned.
 Large portions of the building were also designed with removable partitions to allow for easy re-configuration as classroom size changed.
 Also contemporary with the 1970s, nearly all floors were carpeted and many of the interior walls were either covered with carpet or high-grade vinyl wall texturing.
 In the campus' final years, however, the building interior has been modified, removing most of the carpeting on the walls and floors.

 The school opened with a population of nearly 1800 students for the 1975–1976 school year.
 As a result of the rapid growth brought on by the earlier opening of the Magic Kingdom and the more recent opening of EPCOT Center, the school was at or past maximum capacity at about 2200 students by the 1977–1978 school year.
 Many of the palm trees and additional landscaping elements near the front entrance portico were donated by a foundation associated with Disney.
 Despite uniqueness of building design, the size of the community student body was already at the bursting point.
 A science wing was added to the original structure, being both the first and last major addition to the school main building.

-One of the school's earlier principals, Raymond Screws, was shot dead in his own office by a co-worker, Assistant Principal Roosevelt Holloman, who had been accused of misconduct on December 12, 1977.
+One of the school's earlier principals, Raymond Screws, was shot dead in his own office by a co-worker, assistant principal Roosevelt Holloman, who had been accused of misconduct on December 12, 1977.
 The football field, Raymond Screws Field, is named in his honor.